 Norman has a number of well-known hometown residents.

 Hoda Kotb, one of the hosts on NBC’s “Today” show, was also born in Norman.

 It takes less than a half-hour on Interstate 35 out of Norman to reach Oklahoma City.

 The metropolis is smack in the middle of the Sooner State.

-It’s by far the most populated city with nearly 670,000 residents.
+It’s by far the most populated city with more than 670,000 residents.
 Oklahoma City is also the nation’s 24th most populous city and at 607 square miles it’s the fourth largest city by area in the continental United States.

 This region was once home to the Creek and Seminole tribes.

-Later this year, Oklahoma City will be home to a monument to these initial occupants of what is now Oklahoma.
+In fall 2021, Oklahoma City became home to a monument to these initial occupants of what is now Oklahoma.

-The First Americans Museum is scheduled to open in mid-September.
-The museum will look at U.S. history “through the lens and collective stories of the 39 distinct tribal nations in Oklahoma today” in both “traffic and triumphant” stories.
+The First Americans Museum looks at U.S. history “through the lens and collective stories of the 39 distinct tribal nations in Oklahoma today” in both “traffic and triumphant” stories.